GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - JSON Legacy viewer is using r124 of three.js to support legacy THREE.Geometry and can export to current JSON format
       - JSON Viewer is using r135 of three.js and cannot open legacy format
     - OBJ exporter might currently, along with the exported MTL file, export multiple copies of the same texture but under different names:
-      - Keep 1 copy of the texture and rename it if you wish, then update the corresponding MTL file entries to point to that texture
+      - Select 1 copy of the texture and rename it if you wish, then update the corresponding MTL file entries to point to that texture
       - Delete all other copies of that same texture
       - Some models look better in OBJ format and this bug might eventually get fixed
     - DAE (Collada) exporter might currently export multiple copies of the same texture but under different names:
-      - Keep 1 copy of the texture and rename it if you wish, then update the corresponding `<init_from>` lines inside the `<library_images>` section of the DAE file to point to that texture
+      - Select 1 copy of the texture and rename it if you wish, then update the corresponding `<init_from>` lines inside the `<library_images>` section of the DAE file to point to that texture
       - Delete all other copies of that same texture
       - This bug might eventually get fixed
 - Buttons, where applicable: